A Thermodynamically Consistent Free Boundary Model for Two-Phase Flows in an Evolving Domain with Bulk-Surface Interaction: Important features and variants of our model

 \subsection{The role of dynamic boundary conditions in our model}

 As already discussed in the literature (see, e.g., \cite{Giorgini2023}), the homogeneous Neumann boundary conditions in \eqref{eqs:AGG:6} are quite restrictive.
-On the one hand, the condition $\deln \phi = 0$ on $S_T$ means that the contact angle between the diffuse interface separating the fluids and the boundary $\Gamma(\cdot)$ is always exactly ninety degrees.
+On the one hand, the condition $\deln \phi = 0$ on $S_T$ means that the contact angle between the diffuse interface separating fluids and the boundary $\Gamma(\cdot)$ is always exactly ninety degrees.
 Of course, this is unrealistic in many applications, where the contact angle is expected to change dynamically over the course of time.
 On the other hand, the condition $\deln \mu = 0$ on $S_T$ implies that no transfer of material between bulk and surface can occur (cf.~\eqref{mass:inf}).
 Therefore, absorption or adsorption processes cannot be described.

 These issues are overcome in model \eqref{eqs:NSCH} by means of the bulk-surface convective Cahn--Hilliard subsystem \eqref{eqs:NSCH:2}--\eqref{eqs:NSCH:6}.
-At least for the non-convective bulk-surface Cahn--Hilliard system (i.e., $\u\equiv 0$), it has been observed in several numerical simulations that a transfer of material between bulk and surface occurs if $L\in [0,\infty)$ and that the contact angle between the diffuse interface and the boundary changes dynamically over the course of time (see, e.g., \cite{Knopf2021a,Bao2021a,Metzger2023,Bullerjahn2024,Bullerjahn2025}).
+At least for the non-convective bulk-surface Cahn--Hilliard system (i.e., $\uu\equiv 0$), it has been observed in several numerical simulations that a transfer of material between bulk and surface occurs if $L\in [0,\infty)$ and that the contact angle between the diffuse interface and the boundary changes dynamically over the course of time (see, e.g., \cite{Knopf2021a,Bao2021a,Metzger2023,Bullerjahn2024,Bullerjahn2025}).
 Unfortunately, the sharp-interface limit of such bulk-surface Cahn--Hilliard models, which would provide an explicit law for the behavior of the contact angle, is still not very well understood.
+In \cite{Metzger2025,Zhang2023}, the relation between the Cahn--Hilliard equation with dynamic boundary conditions and a generalized Young's formula for the contact angle was discussed at least on a heuristic level.